 An aeroponic system’s unique design keeps the roots in the air, allowing them to take in as much oxygen as they might need.
-Proper oxygenation leads to accelerated plant growth, and with air as the medium, you do not have to invest in hydroponic grow media.
+Proper oxygenation leads to improved plant growth, and with air as the medium, you do not have to invest in hydroponic grow media.

 Hydroponic systems are popular because they help cut down the harvest time - aeroponic systems make it even shorter.
 Not just that, aeroponic plants are highly valued due to their quality.
 The system creates an ideal environment in the root zone for strong trichome development and, of course, a resinous final product.